CE marking

 The status of the publication can be found on the EOTA website.

-For EADs and ETAs under the old regulation, there is still no obligation to specify sustainability characteristics (see also: here).
-A voluntary addition of corresponding sustainability information to these documents is possible, taking into account the provisions of the new regulation.
+For EADs and ETAs under the old regulation, there is still no obligation to declare sustainability characteristics (see also: here).
+Voluntary inclusion of such sustainability information is possible in accordance with the provisions of the new regulation.

-If an EAD could not be promulgated by January 8, 2026, it must be revised and promulgated under the new ordinance and then remain valid for ten years (renewable) after its promulgation.
-An ETA drawn up on the basis of this EAD remains valid for five years longer than the EAD.
+If an EAD cannot be published by 8 January 2026, it must be revised and published under the new regulation and will then be valid for ten years (extendable) from its publication.
+An ETA based on this EAD remains valid for five years longer than the EAD itself.

-Graphic: Transition periods to the new ETA route according to Regulation (EU) 2024/3110
+Graphic: Transition periods for the new ETA route according to Regulation (EU) 2024/3110

-The diagram shows the relevant deadlines in connection with the transition from ETAG-based ETAs to EAD-based procedures, as well as the validity of existing and future assessment documents.
+The diagram shows the relevant deadlines related to the transition from ETAG-based ETAs to EAD-based ETAs, as well as the validity of existing and future assessment documents.